ireoostacchini/demo20.api.node/README.md

 # Node API Best practices

-The aim of this project is compile a list of Node best practices, and implement as many of them as possible in the code (these are prefixed with *).
+The aim of this project is to compile a list of Node best practices, and implement as many of them as possible in a demo node project (these are prefixed with *).